praw-dev/praw/.github/CONTRIBUTING.md

 * List `from package ... import ...` imports prior to entire package `import ...` type statements.

 * Lexicographically sort imports.
-This has the intended side effect top-level relative packages will be imported prior to lower-level packages.
+This process has the intended side effect that top-level relative packages will be imported prior to lower-level packages.

 Example: